How Weather Impacts Logistics

 Driver Feedback & Safety

-Enabling drivers to see and communicate the situation on the road will enhance drive buy-in and improve effective communication with dispatch and logistics planners
+Enabling drivers to see and communicate how weather impacts logistics on the road will enhance driver buy-in and improve effective communication with dispatch and logistics planners

 Moving good around town or across North America takes planning.
 Daily decisions are made based on traffic patterns and accidents but weather plays less of a role in the planning process.
 With the right weather data, customer expectations can be properly set, less time is wasted and wages saved stuck in a snow storm, or resources can be repositioned to address weather events.